-- it is credit that may count towards a course that is designated under the Education (Student Support) Regulations 2011. - 3.
+- it is not credit that may count only towards a qualification in the Register of Regulated Qualifications - it is credit that may count towards a course that is designated under the Education (Student Support) Regulations 2011. - 3.
 Instances that do not meet this definition are excluded from the HESES population.
 References to 'recognised higher education' mean recognised solely for our funding purposes, rather than any wider purpose.